 During a fierce battle in Kahndaq, Nabu made another grab at dominance.
 This time, while Hector was trapped inside the artifacts of Fate, he allied himself with the spirits of his predecessors and discovered that Nabu had also hidden Lyta therein.
 This happy occasion was sufficient for Hector and Lyta to regain control of Fate, return to the material world, and banish Nabu into silence. (#58) They returned to their new home, the Tower of Fate in Salem, Massachusetts and Hector resigned from the JSA. (#59, 63-64)

-Shortly after their reunion, Hector and Lyta were cast into Hell by the Spectre, who was on a rampage against all magic.
+Shortly after their reunion, Hector and Lyta were cast into Hell by the Spectre, who was on a rampage to eradicate all magic.
 They fought for their lives but Fury ultimately called upon their son Daniel to take them to the land of the Dreaming. (#80)

-The decision to kill off Hector and Lyta seems strange given all the effort that Geoff Johns spent in bringing them back to life.
+Notes: The decision to kill off Hector and Lyta seemed strange given all the effort that Geoff Johns spent in bringing them "back to life."
 Perhaps after the mini-series failed to excite readers, it was decided to let Fate fall in anticipation of the upheavals in the magical world.
-In the Day of Vengeance event (part of Infinite Crisis), the Spectre destroyed Nabu and all magic in the DC universe, and the Helm of Nabu was flung into space. () When the helmet returned to Earth, Kent V. Nelson became the new Dr. Fate.
+In the Day of Vengeance event (part of Infinite Crisis), the Spectre destroyed Nabu and all magic in the DC universe, and the Helm of Nabu was flung into space.
+(Day of Vengeance: Infinite Crisis Special) When the helmet returned to Earth, Kent V. Nelson — a relative of the original Dr. Fate — became the new Fate.

 Earth-2, Post-Infinite Crisis